-The following procedures shall be effected when cultural resources are discovered during construction activities.
+The following procedures shall be aeffected when cultural resources are discovered during construction activities, and shall be included as conditions of approval for all review uses.
 All survey and evaluation reports and mitigation plans shall be submitted to the local government and the SHPO.
-Indian tribal governments shall also receive a copy of all reports and plans if the cultural resources are prehistoric or otherwise associated with Native Americans.
+Indian tribalTribal governments shall also receive a copy of all reports and plans if the cultural resources are prehistoricprecontact or otherwise associated with Native Americans.

-- 1. Halt Construction: All construction activities within 100 feet of the discovered cultural resource shall cease.
-The cultural resources shall remain as found; further disturbance is prohibited. - 2.
-Notification: The project applicant shall notify the County Planning Office and the Gorge Commission within 24 hours of the discovery.
-If the cultural resources are prehistoric or otherwise associated with Native Americans, the project applicant shall also notify the Indian tribal governments within 24 hours. - 3.
-Survey and Evaluation: The Gorge Commission will survey the cultural resources after obtaining written permission from the landowner and appropriate permits from the State Historic Preservation Office (see, ORS 358.905 to 358.905). - a.
+- 1. Halt Construction:- All construction activities within 100 feet of the discovered cultural resource shall cease.- The cultural resources shall remain as found; further disturbance is prohibited. - 2.
+Notification:- The project applicant shall notify the County Planning Office and the Gorge

+- 3. Survey and Evaluation: The Gorge Commission will survey the cultural resources after obtaining written permission from the landowner and appropriate permits from the State Historic Preservation Office (see, ORS 358.905 to 358.955). - a.
 The Commission will gather enough information to evaluate the significance of the cultural resources. - b.
 The survey and evaluation will be documented in a report that generally follows the criteria in the "Reconnaissance Survey Reports--Large Scale Uses" and "Evaluation of Significance, Evaluation Criteria and Information Needs" of this chapter. - c.
 Based on the survey and evaluation report and any written comments, the County will make a final decision on whether the resources are significant. - d.
 Construction activities may recommence if the cultural resources are not significant. - e.
 A mitigation plan will be prepared by the Gorge Commission if the affected cultural resources are significant. - 4.
-Mitigation Plan: Mitigation plans shall be prepared according to the information, consultation, and report guidelines contained in F above, Mitigation Plans. - 5.
+Mitigation Plan:- Mitigation plans shall be prepared according to the information, consultation, and report guidelines contained in F above, Mitigation Plans. - 5.
 All survey and evaluation reports and mitigation plans shall be submitted to the County Planning Office and the State Historic Preservation Office. - 6.
-Indian tribal governments also shall receive a copy of all reports and plans if the cultural resources are prehistoric or otherwise associated with Native Americans. - 7.
-Construction activities may recommence when the conditions in the mitigation plan have been executed. - H. Discovery of Human Remains
+Indian tribal Tribal governments also shall receive a copy of all reports and plans if the cultural resources are prehistoric precontact or otherwise associated with Native Americans. - 7.
+Construction activities may recommence when the conditions in the mitigation plan have been executed.

+H. Discovery of Human Remains

-The following procedures shall be effected when human remains are discovered during a cultural resource survey or during construction.
-Human remains means articulated or disarticulated human skeletal remains, bones, or teeth, with or without attendant burial artifacts.
+The following procedures shall be used effected-when human remains are discovered during a cultural resource survey or during construction, and shall be included as a condition of approval for all review uses.- Human remains means articulated or disarticulated human skeletal remains, bones, or teeth, with or without attendant burial artifacts.